liuffy/Open/docs/dev-README.md

 **Open** extracts this valuable piece of information, saving users the energy of having to parse all the information presented on a page.

-In addition, Open saves the user from typing in their location by using geolocation API to determine where they are.
+In addition, Open saves the user from typing in their location by using the HTML5 geolocation API to determine where they are.

 ### Functionality and MVP